-example, we will solve simple multi-modality problem using a information. differother implementation of mutual One the main between itk::MattesMutualInformationImageToImageMetric ences and itk::MutualInformationImageToImageMetric is that only one spatial sample set is used for the whole registration process instead of using new samples every iteration.
+In this example, we will solve a simple multi-modality problem using another implementation of mutual information.
+This implementation was published by Mattes et. al [56].
+One of the main differences between itk::MattesMutualInformationImageToImageMetric and itk::MutualInformationImageToImageMetric is that only one spatial sample set is used for the whole registration process instead of using new samples every iteration.
 The use of a single sample set results in a much smoother cost function and hence allows the use of more intelligent optimizers.
 In this example, we will use the RegularStepGradientDescentOptimizer.
 Another noticeable difference is that pre-normalization of the images is not necessary as the metric rescales internally when building up the discrete density functions.
-Other differences between the two mutual information implementations are described in detail in Section 8.9.4.
+Other differences between the two mutual information implementations are described in detail in Section 8.10.4.